Cooops/Comp-Sci-Fundamentals/README.md

 ### Notes

 ---
-In the past, traditional DBMS's only support a data model consisting of a collection of named relations which contain a small option of specific types (float, int, char string, money, date), but as you can see this model can quickly become inadequate for future data processing applications <a href="https://www.postgresql.org/docs/6.3/c0101.htm">source</a>.
+In the past, traditional DBMS's only support a data model consisting of a collection of aged relations which contain a small option of specific types (float, int, char string, money, date), but as you can see this model can quickly become inadequate for future data processing applications <a href="https://www.postgresql.org/docs/6.3/c0101.htm">source</a>.
 This is where the relational aspect of DMBS's comes into play due to their "Spartan simplicity", however the simplicity is still a double-edged sword as it makes implementation of certain application very difficult.
 As we touched on in the Bite Size Overview, this is where Postgres really shines; by leveraging those 4 basic concepts in addition to things like **constraints, triggers, rules, transactional integrity** and more it allows users to easily extend their system and deal with more complex processes.

 ### Summary